sgriffith3/basic_py/email.md

 ### Lab Objective
 The objective of this lab is to learn how to use the **pynapl** package to send emails.

-The **pynapl** package enables users to send mail in an ad-hoc way using its built in `send_mail` function.
+The **pynapl** package enables users to send mail using its built in `send_mail` function.
 This is useful for sending quick emails to a single individual (or for emailing yourself to make sure that you have your correct server settings enabled).
-Or, if you are attempting to automate sending a bunch of emails (like parsing through a csv file with dozens of name/email address combos to send "personalized" emails), pyapl is going to work well for you as well.
+Or, if you are attempting to automate sending a bunch of emails (like parsing through a csv file with dozens of name/email address combos to send "personalized" emails), pynapl is going to work well for you as well.

 The **pynapl** package parameters: